Quantum cryptography: Quantum commitment

 In addition to quantum coin-flipping, quantum commitment protocols are implemented when distrustful parties are involved.
 A commitment scheme allows a party Alice to fix a certain value (to "commit") in such a way that Alice cannot change that value while at the same time ensuring that the recipient Bob cannot learn anything about that value until Alice reveals it.
 Such commitment schemes are commonly used in cryptographic protocols (e.g. Quantum coin flipping, Zero-knowledge proof, secure two-party computation, and Oblivious transfer).

 In the quantum setting, they would be particularly useful: Crépeau and Kilian showed that from a commitment and a quantum channel, one can construct an unconditionally secure protocol for performing so-called oblivious transfer.
 Oblivious transfer, on the other hand, had been shown by Kilian to allow implementation of almost any distributed computation in a secure way (so-called secure multi-party computation).
-(Notice that here we are a bit imprecise: The results by Crépeau and Kilian together do not directly imply that given a commitment and a quantum channel one can perform secure multi-party computation.
-This is because the results do not guarantee "composability", that is, when plugging them together, one might lose security.
+(Note: The results by Crépeau and Kilian together do not directly imply that given a commitment and a quantum channel one can perform secure multi-party computation.
+This is because the results do not guarantee "composability", that is, when plugging them together, one might lose security.)

-Unfortunately, early quantum commitment protocols were shown to be flawed.
+Early quantum commitment protocols were shown to be flawed.
 In fact, Mayers showed that (unconditionally secure) quantum commitment is impossible: a computationally unlimited attacker can break any quantum commitment protocol.

 Yet, the result by Mayers does not preclude the possibility of constructing quantum commitment protocols (and thus secure multi-party computation protocols) under assumptions that are much weaker than the assumptions needed for commitment protocols that do not use quantum communication.
 The bounded quantum storage model described below is an example for a setting in which quantum communication can be used to construct commitment protocols.
 A breakthrough in November 2013 offers "unconditional" security of information by harnessing quantum theory and relativity, which has been successfully demonstrated on a global scale for the first time.
 More recently, Wang et al., proposed another commitment scheme in which the "unconditional hiding" is perfect.

 Physical unclonable functions can be also exploited for the construction of cryptographic commitments.